TheAlienCodes/testSample/README.md

 #GitTest
-This is the first git repository
+This is my first git repository